How to Cook Tapioca Pearls and Use Them to Make Boba Tea

 To cook dried tapioca pearls, you’ll need to simmer them to rehydrate.
 The cooking time really depends on how large the pearls are.
 “For big pearls, you have to cook them at a minimum of 30 minutes to an hour,” advises Chiu.
 Here’s what to do.

-- Put them in a pot of boiling water (about a 5:1 ratio of water to pearls).
+- Add them to boiling water.
+Working in a 5:1 ration of water to pearls, add the pearls to a pot of boiling water.
 Bring the water to a boil again.

 - Cover, and then turn the heat down to low.
 It’s important that the water is still slightly bubbling.

-- When they’re done, strain, and cool them down with some crushed ice or ice water.
+- Strain and cool the pearls.
+When they’re done, strain, and cool them down with some crushed ice or ice water.

 Uses For Tapioca Pearls